Understanding Mood Disorders: Acceptance and Treatment

 - Lack of interest in things you used to enjoy

-- Trouble with your relationships
+- The trouble with your relationships

 - An inability to connect with other people